Did you know 8 million metric tons of trash are dumped into the ocean each year?

 This trash also kills around one million marine animals and birds every year.
 Not a day goes by without pollution of some kind.
-Whether it’s the fumes from cars, the plastic bag holding our PB&J sandwich, the cheap graphic tee you bought last week, or even the plastic water bottle you got on your lunch break.
+Whether it’s the fumes from cars, the plastic bag holding our PB&J sandwich, the cheap graphic tee you bought last week, or even the plastic water bottle you bought with your salad on your lunch break.

 Clothing is an essential part of our everyday life.
 What we pay for clothing, how we feel in it, and how long it lasts are all important factors to keep in mind when purchasing clothes.
 Fast fashion is inexpensive clothing produced rapidly by mass-market retailers in response to the latest style trends.
 This allows companies to create cheaply made clothing that will likely not last long for the consumer—ever wash a shirt once and the thread string comes out, or it shrinks three sizes?.

 Sustainable fashion is the process of fostering change to clothing products towards greater ecological integrity.
 There are several ways to become a trendsetter without giving into fast fashion and its grand marketing scheme.
-A string of companies are popping up around this sustainable drive offering easy ways to consign fashion and buy used clothing—hink Poshmark, thredUP, The RealReal, Vestiaire Collective, Depop, and eBay.
+A string of companies are popping up around this sustainable drive offering easy ways to consign fashion and buy used clothing—hint Poshmark, thredUP, The RealReal, Vestiaire Collective, Depop, and eBay.
 They are all doing their part to promote sustainable fashion at an affordable, not cheap, price.
 Buying secondhand and investing in clothing that is high quality and made with organic and durable fibers are the best ways we can support this sustainable clothing initiative.
 Did you know fashion is the second most polluting industry in the world behind oil?
 Let’s change that, ladies.

 Work life consists of various foods and snacks to get you through your day.
-This includes plastic containers, plastic Ziploc bags, maybe even plastic bags as lunch bags.
+This includes plastic containers, plastic zip-top bags, maybe even plastic bags as lunch bags.
 Look for food containers that have silicone lids instead of plastic.
 Silicone is long-lasting, free of all estrogen-mimicking chemicals that are usually found in plastics, doesn’t contain petroleum, and is not harmful to the environment.

 Stainless steel is another noteworthy material to use for storing food.
 People often forget that stainless steel is a highly recycled commodity.
 According to the International Stainless Steel Forum, the rate of stainless steel recycling has increased to 90% while plastic recycling remains at 1% with most remains dumped into a landfill.
 If you tend to bring a big lunch everyday, you might want to purchase a reusable lunchbox.
 This gives you the freedom to keep all your food in place and cold, while also reducing plastic bag use.

-Contact the building management company and ask them any questions you may have about how to recycle properly in your office.
-Make signs, set up bins, and do your part to educate your fellow employees on recycling and how to do it the proper way.
+Contact the building management company and ask them any questions you may have about how to recycle properly.
+Make signs, set up bins, and do your part to educate your fellow employees and residents on recycling and how to do it the proper way.
 Provide lists of resources for people looking to get rid of plastic bags, old toys, clothes, food, or even electronics.

 In 2010, Sarah Kauss founded the company S’well with an important mission in mind.
 Kauss wanted to rid the world of plastic bottles.
 She molded fashion and function together to create a product that consumers couldn’t resist.
 The bottles are designed to keep your beverages cold for up to 24 hours and hot for 12 hours.
 S’well is a woman-owned company with a strong and clear vision to make the world a cleaner place.

-Abbey Adams currently works at a digital marketing company while also maintaining her music blog (blondieandthebeat.com) of six years.
+About the Author: Abbey Adams currently works at a digital marketing company while also maintaining her music blog, blondieandthebeat.com, of six years.
 Throughout her time as a freelance writer for a women’s magazine she’s learned to share every story and empower as many women as possible.
-You can usually find her writing in bed binging Sex and the City (for the 10th time) or at the gym sweating out her anxiety on the stairclimber.
+You can usually find her writing in bed binging “Sex and the City” (for the 10th time) or at the gym sweating out her anxiety on the stairclimber.